 Birrarung Marr Park with its weird sculptures is perfect for children that love to escape to fantastical places.
 The installation celebrates the diversity of Victoria’s indigenous culture by interpreting stories through public artworks.
 A winding pathway acknowledges the significance of the eel as a traditional food source.
 A semicircle of metal shields represents each of the five groups of the Kulin Nation.
 Located on the Yarra River in walking distance to Federation Square.

 Docklands Prestige Apartments Melbourne: Located in the most trendsetting part of Docklands with outstanding views of Port Phillip Bay & Melbourne skyline.
 Fully furnished apartments with up to 3 bedrooms with tons of room to move and you can see the Friday nights fireworks from your balcony.
-Book here!
+Check rates and reviews here!

 Quest Southbank: Close to the Arts Precinct, Southgate and the Melbourne Convention Centre, the Quest Southbank comes with 1, 2 and 3 bedroom apartments that are all appointed with kitchen and laundry facilities.
 Partly with amazing views of the city, the bay and King’s Domain Gardens.
 Clean, comfortable and good value for money.
-Book here!
+Check rates and reviews here!

 Quest St Kilda Bayside: Check out this aparthotel if you want to combine your city break with a beach holiday.
 The Quest St Kilda Bayside is quiet but central, around 30 minutes by public transport to Melbourne CBD.
 Accommodation options range from studios to two bedroom apartments.
-Book here!
+Check rates and reviews here!

 Disclaimer: Please note that the three links above are affiliate links which will lead you to the booking page of Booking.com.
 If you book your hotel stay in Melbourne using one of these links you will send a small commission my way.